 You'll encounter more of the Top End than expected with 4 nights in Darwin and included touring of the Tiwi Islands and Litchfield National Park plus visits to Mindil Beach Sunset Markets and Cullen Bay, and many amazing Darwin museums and exhibitions.
 In Kakadu take to the air on a scenic flight, discover Aboriginal rock art and cruise the Yellow Water wetlands to complete your Top End Encounter.

-8 August 2021 - Gold 8 July 2021 - Gold
+8 July 2021 - Gold 8 August 2021 - Gold

 N.B.
 Full payment is required 60 days prior to departure.